 A parent’s job of nurturing their child’s growth starts at birth.
 Story time boosts memory and attention span.
 This is why children thrive on hearing the same story again and again (and again).
 They like the predictability of their favorite pages, because it reaffirms and exercises their growing memory.
 They need to listen well to understand the story elements, and this grows their attention span through their toddler years into their childhood and adult life.

 Reading sparks a baby's imagination.
-Books gift describing words, captivating stories, new ideas, and vibrant illustrations.
+Books offer describing words, captivating stories, new ideas, and vibrant illustrations.
 Reading combines healthy connections between their emotions and their imaginations.
 Keeping your child’s mind active by reading increases their learning potential and excels creativity.
-Books nourish a person’s natural curiosity, from the time they are infants to adulthood.
+Books nourish a person’s natural curiosity from the time they are infants to adulthood.
 It is a lifelong gift of critical and creative thinking.

-Reading to your child is a shared experience you can continue for years to come — and best of all, reading to your baby increases the likelihood that they will be lifelong readers in their life to come.
+Reading to your child is a shared experience you can continue for years to come; best of all, reading to your baby increases the likelihood that they will be lifelong readers in their life to come.
 Reading buds readers, and that is a beautiful gift.